bids-standard/bids-specification/src/99-appendices/10-qmri.md

  └── sub-#N/..
 ```

-In the example above, outputs of the `MTS` that are placed under `derivatives`
+In the example above, outputs of the `MTS` that are placed under the `derivatives`
-folder are symbolic linked to the respective `anat` folder, so that an
+folder are symbolic linked to the respective `anat` folder.
+This way, an
-application looking for a qMRI map can easily locate them in the same directory
-along with other anatomical images.
+application can easily pick up a qMRI map along with other anatomical images.

-#### Which metadata fields should a qMRI map contain?
+## Which metadata fields should a qMRI map contain?

 **If the qMRI map is calculated at the scanner site through a non-transparent vendor pipeline:**